puppylinux-woof-CE/Pkg/usr/share/doc/pkg/README.md

- pkg-combine|pc PKG		build a new package containing PKGNAME + deps sfs-combine|sc PKG		build a new SFS file containing PKGNAME + deps extract|unpack PKGFILE		extract package contents into folder contents|c PKG			list the contents of a downloaded package which|w FILENAME		find out which pkg FILENAME comes from which-repo|wr PKG		find out which repo PKG comes from
+ pkg-combine|pc PKG		build a new package containing PKGNAME + deps sfs-combine|sc PKG		build a new SFS file containing PKGNAME + deps extract|unpack PKGFILE		extract package contents into folder split PKGFILE		  split a package into DEV, DOC, NLS packages contents|c PKG			list the contents of a downloaded package which|w FILENAME		find out which pkg FILENAME comes from which-repo|wr PKG		find out which repo PKG comes from